sakaiproject/sakai/gradebook/xdocs/README.txt

   # Initialize my local database with the Gradebook tables.
   maven schema-standalone

 4) If you want, you can load your local database with test data.
+If you do this, you can skip the "schema-standalone" step above, since the data load will automatically create all needed tables.

   maven load-full-standalone

-After starting your test Tomcat server, you can then go to the following URL and browse the test data as an instructor, student, or teaching assistant:
+5) After starting your test Tomcat server, you can then go to the following URL and browse the test data as an instructor, student, or teaching assistant:

   http://localhost:8080/sakai-gradebook-standalone-app/